Beth Ostby

 “See, I am doing a new thing!
 Now it springs up; do you not perceive it?
 I am making a way in the wilderness and streams in the wasteland.”

 I have been working in the field since 2015, and have been licensed since October 2025.
 I received my MA from Adler Graduate School, right here in MN, after spending 6 years working in higher education.
-My experience includes working with adults, both individuals and couples, starting at age 21.
-Working with a variety of life issues, through a relational style, I frequently draw from cognitive behavior therapy and Adlerian theory.
-I can provider therapy in person or through tele-health.
+I enjoy working with individual adults, ranging from age 21 to 70.
+Exploring the wide variety of life issues we all encounter, I approach the work with a relational style, and frequently draw from cognitive behavior therapy and Adlerian theory.
+I can provide therapy in person at our Stillwater location, or through tele-health from anywhere in MN.

 I am happy to include faith in the therapeutic process to the degree that you would feel comfortable.